scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 It is also recursive: in the pair case the tail is itself a list.

 We can directly translate this to code, using the strategy for algebraic data types we saw previously.
-In Scala 3 we write.
+In Scala 3 we write

 ```scala mdoc:silent
 enum MyList[A] {